2nolife/slots-booker/README.md

 ### Other features ###
 * Read only anonymous users support
-* Better error responses with custom codes
+* Error responses with custom codes (available for 409 status code)